osu-Norge/osu-rank-tracker/README.md

 - Postgresql database
 - Python 3.10+
-- osu!API v2 API key
+- osu!API v2 API credentials

 This README will assume you have managed to set all of these up correclty.